onspli/eladmin/README.md

 ```

-Eladmin comes with simple authorization and user management out-of-the-box.
-Don't worry, the authorization can be easily overriden with your own solutin.
+Eladmin comes with a simple authorization and user management out-of-the-box.
+Don't worry, the authorization can be easily overriden with your own solution.
 Default credentials are eladmin/nimdale.
 ![Login Page](/docs/screenshot/login.png)

 Don't forget to change your password after your first login by clicking the Account button in the upper right corner.